umrlastig/pegazus-ontology/ontology/documentation/taxpayers/taxpayers_competency_questions.md

 ## Question 3
 ### Question
-Who are the owners residing in a given municipality?
+Who are the taxpayers living in a given commune?
 ### Expected Result
-List of owners identified at least once in the municipality since the creation of the cadastre.
+List of taxpayers identified at least once in the commune since the creation of the cadastre.
 ### Example of Response
-*Extract from the list of owners residing in the municipality of Marolles en Brie (idem/id refers to Marolles)*
+*Extract from the list of taxpayers living in the commune of Marolles en Brie (idem/id refers to Marolles)*
 #### English translation
 ```
 * Huguet Louis, winemaker in Marolles